 Monetary System: Indian currency is known as rupee.
 The Indian money (rupee) is available in denominations of Re 1, ₹ 2, ₹ 5, ₹ 10, ₹ 20, ₹ 50, ₹ 100, ₹ 500 and ₹ 2000.
 Coins are available for Re 1, ₹ 2, ₹ 5 and ₹ 10.

-Exchanging Money in India: Change money with authorised money changers (at the airport, banks, hotels and large shops) and do collect a receipt as it will help you to reconvert unused rupees into the original foreign currency at the time of departure.
+Exchanging Money in India: Change money with authorized money changers (at the airport, banks, hotels and large shops) and do collect a receipt as it will help you to reconvert unused rupees into the original foreign currency at the time of departure.
 Avoid street vendors who offer to exchange the money at a temptingly higher rate of exchange.

 Tipping: Tips is a regular practice in India.
 In cases of restaurants of famous and prestigious hotels, generally a 5% service surcharge is added to the bill or else 10% is the maximum amount of tip expected.